 Beech has many properties and uses.
 Although people use it for firewood, it plays a role in several other applications.
 Here are some interesting things to know about beech wood:

 Celtic mythology considers Beech a symbol of femininity and the queen of British trees.
 The botanical name of Beech, Fagus sylvatica, comes from the name of the Celtic god Fagus due to its forked branches, which people use for water divining.

 Writers, religious leaders, and historians used the thin bark of the beech tree to write upon before paper came on the scene.
 The English word “book” comes from the word “bók,” which means “beech” in Old English.

 “Buch” is the word for “book” in German, and “Buche” means “beech tree.”
 Beechwood tablets were commonly used as writing material in ancient Germany before the invention of paper.

 Pliny the Elder, an ancient Roman naturalist, and philosopher wrote that the beechnut saved people from starvation in Chios during a siege.

-In ancient times, beech leaves were used as medicine, and they were boiled to make an anti-inflammatory poultice to alleviate swelling.
+In ancient times, beech leaves were used as medicine, and they were boiled to make an anti-inflammatory poultice to alleviate the swelling.
 Even today, homeopathic doctors use beech flowers for medical formulations.

 A Hard and Versatile Wood

-Beech bark is extremely soft, which tempts people to carve images and initials, permanently scarring the tree.
+Beech bark is exceptionally soft, which tempts people to carve images and initials, permanently scarring the tree.
 But in contrast, the wood is significantly hard, and European beech has a Janka hardness rating of 1,450 lbf.

 Despite its hardness, beech is quite easy to work with.
 The wood is strong, making it useful for joinery, carpentry, and engineering purposes.
 It also plays a prominent role in making frames for furniture in construction.